 Malaysia, Singapore and Brunei are blanketed with hot spots for wi-fi connections (usually free).
 Internet cafes are much less common these days, but do still exist if you’re not travelling with a wi-fi enabled device.
 Only in the jungles and the most remote reaches of the peninsula and Malaysian Borneo are you likely to be without any internet access.

-In Malaysia, Singapore and Brunei it’s illegal for men of any age to have sex with other men.
-In addition, the Islamic sharia laws (which apply only to Muslims) in Malaysia and Brunei forbid sodomy and cross-dressing.
+Under colonial-era laws still on the books in Malaysia, Singapore and Brunei it’s illegal for men of any age to have sex with other men.
+In addition, Islamic sharia laws (which apply only to Muslims) in Malaysia and Brunei forbid same-sex sexual relations and cross-dressing.
 Outright persecution of gays and lesbians is rare but not unknown.

 LGBT+ travellers should avoid behaviour that attracts unwanted attention.
 The locals in the region are conservative about all displays of public affection regardless of sexual orientation.
 Although same-sex hand-holding is fairly common for men and women, this is rarely an indication of sexuality; an overtly gay couple doing the same would attract attention, though there is little risk of vocal or aggressive homophobia.